saschaschramm/github-copilot/README.md

 ~/.vscode/extensions
 ```

+>> Analysis of version 1.86.82

 ## Prompts
 The Github Copilot extension generates three types of prompts.
 ### Prompt 1: Single file
 We start with the simplest case with only one file `file1.py`.

 * filename: `file1.py`
-* file content: `# Print hello world`
+* file content: `# Print hello, world`

-In this case, the extension generates the following prompt:
+If the user presses enter after In this case, the extension generates the following prompt:
 ``` Python
 # Path: file1.py
 # Print hello, world